hucker/ten8t/README.md

 In addition to the scoring, each function has a weight that is also applied to it after the scoring to all different rules to have higher weights.

-The utility of this is somewhat useless in smaller systems (< 100 rules) since we generally are aiming to have 100% pass.
+For most use-cases scoring is not needed, or just using the default by_result since we are most often using this in cases were we expect 100% "pass", however for very large rulesets scores becaomes more important because there is always something broken.

 ## What are @attributes?

 Each rule function can be assigned attributes that define metadata about the rule function.
 Attributes are at the heart of how `ten8t` allows you to filter, sort, select tests to run and view by adding decorators to your check functions.
-For large projects where subsets of rules need to be run and detailed setup information is required attributes provide a consistent way to tag check functions.
+For large projects where subsets of rules need to be run and detailed setup information is required attributes provide a consistent way to tag adorn functions with data.

 | Attribute        | Description                                                                                                                         |
 |------------------|-------------------------------------------------------------------------------------------------------------------------------------|